|<< Biggles Adventures In Time||

 'Friends Will Be Friends' co-written with Freddie.

 John formed his first group in 1965 called 'Opposition', in which he originally played guitar.
 In April 1966 he took up playing the bass, and in the same year the group had a name change to 'The New Opposition'.
 In 1967, the name changed back to 'Opposition' and in 1968 to 'Art'.
 The group eventually broke up in late 1969.
-John was also part of a three-piece band called 'Deacon' which were formed, and broke up, within November 1970.
+John was also part of a three-piece band called 'Deacon' which were formed, and broke up, within November 1970, having performed just one show.

 When Freddie joined Brian and Roger to form Queen in 1970, they briefly had three other bass players before finding John in 1971.
 He spent the next 15 years touring with Queen and co-produced 12 albums and 32 singles.
 John tended to handle the financial side of Queen, setting up separate companies for the various Queen outlets.